Bienvenue en France! Welcome to France!

 France Farmstay Resources:

 Looking for an unusual escape?
 Try staying at a monastery or convent.
 Usually priced per person, they're a particularly good deal for single travelers -- with an added level of security for women traveling alone.
 While some are spartan, others have amenities like private baths or even swimming pools.
 Full or half board is often available.
 As you might expect, there are more choices in rural areas and smaller towns.
 Be sure to check out any rules of the community (curfew, for example) before committing.

 Guide-St-Christophe.fr (online listings by geographical department; French only)

 MonasteriesofFrance.com (guidebook; no online listings)

 Who says your accommodation has to stay in one place?
 Rent a barge and take a lazy trip down one of France's canals.
 Peniche is the French word for barge, and penichettes are smaller barges designed for easy canal and river cruising.
 You don't have to be an experienced sailor, and no license is necessary to ply the waters -- you just need to be patient and ready for a relaxing trip.
 Barges move slowly (about four miles per hour) and have to wait to pass through locks, but they give you a real taste of the countryside in the style of days gone by.

-You might not think of camping when you think of France, but there are more than 9,000 campsites in the country, rated from one star (cold-water showers may be a possibility) to four (larger camping areas, plantings, English-speaking management, more onsite amenities like a store).
+You might not think of camping when you think of France, but there are thousands of campsites in the country, rated from one star (cold-water showers may be a possibility) to four (larger camping areas, plantings, English-speaking management, more on-site amenities like a store).
 CampingFrance.com lets you search by destination and amenities, including beach-side spots, swimming pools, saunas and camps with clubs for children.

 --written by Gayle Keck